Norton Model 7 Dominator

-The Norton Model 7 Dominator was a 500 cc vertical twin motorcycle manufactured by the Norton Motorcycle Company from 1949 to 1955.
-It was the first of Norton's Dominator range of motorcycles.
-The engine was designed by Bert Hopwood and was a departure from Norton's previous practice of producing single-cylinder machines.
+The Norton Model 7 Dominator is a 500 cc vertical twin motorcycle that the Norton Motorcycle Company made from 1949 until 1955.
+It was the first of the Norton Dominator series of motorcycles.
+The engine was designed by Bert Hopwood, and departed from Norton's previous practice of making only single-cylinder machines.
 The Model 7 was used in Japan as a police motorcycle.

 Background

-In post-WW2 Britain, motorcycle manufacturers were getting back to production of civilian machines following the production of military machines.
-The British Government had launched an 'Export or Die' campaign to aid the economic recovery from war.
-Triumph's 1937 Speed twin had been well received and other manufacturers started to design their own 500 cc twins.
+In the United Kingdom after World War 2, motorcycle manufacturers resumed production of civilian machines after making military machines.
+The UK Government had launched an "Export or Die" campaign to aid economic recovery from war.
+Triumph's 1938 Speed twin had been well-received, and other manufacturers started to design their own 500 cc twins.

-Having worked under designers Val Page at Ariel and Edward Turner at Triumph, where he assisted with the design of the Triumph Speed Twin, Hopwood was poached by Norton to design a new twin engine.
+Having worked under designers Val Page at Ariel and Edward Turner at Triumph, where he assisted with the design of the Triumph Speed Twin, Hopwood was recruited by Norton to design a new twin engine.

 The new Model 7 Dominator, using Hopwood's engine in adapted Norton ES2 cycle parts, was launched at the November 1948 Earls Court Motorcycle Show.